KadogoKenya/NewsApp/README.md

 https://github.com/KadogoKenya/News-App.git

 2.You can use this command (git clone my link) to clone the project to your machine.

-3.cd into the folder which contains the files.
+3. cd into the folder which contains the files.

 4.Run python3.6 News-App.py to launch the program.